juanlod/angular_e-comerce-MERN/back/README.md

   * Would you like to install them now?
 Yes
   * Which package manager do you want to use? npm

-9. Ejecutar el comando `npx eslint . --ext .ts`
+9. Execute the command `npx eslint . --ext .ts`

-10. Ejecutar el comando `npm install --save-dev ts-node`
+10. Execute the command `npm install --save-dev ts-node`

-11. Modificar las siguientes lineas del archivo package.json para arrancar con nodemon y typescript
+11. Modify this lines in package.json file to run the project with nodemon and typescript

   "main": "dist/app.js",
   "scripts": {